 Prediction Market Taxes: Complete 2026 Guide

-Updated March 2026 — How to report Polymarket and Kalshi profits on your taxes.
-IRS forms, capital gains vs gambling income, USDC implications, and new 2026 law changes.
+Updated April 2026 — How to report Polymarket and Kalshi profits on your taxes.
+IRS forms, capital gains vs gambling income, USDC implications, new 2026 law changes, platform-specific breakdowns, worked examples, and a tax estimator.

-This guide is for informational purposes only and does not constitute tax advice.
-Tax laws are complex and vary by jurisdiction.
-Consult a qualified tax professional for advice specific to your situation.
+This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws are complex, change frequently, and vary by jurisdiction.
+The information here reflects our understanding as of April 2026, but should not be relied upon as a substitute for professional counsel.
+Always consult a qualified CPA or tax attorney for advice specific to your individual situation before making tax-related decisions.

 1. Are Prediction Market Profits Taxable?